single-solution/guide-mern-stack-aws-deployment/README.md

 ### 7. Configure Bucket Permissions

 -  While creating each bucket, **uncheck** the option for **"Block all public access"**.
--  This allows public access to the buckets, which is necessary for static website hosting.
+- This allows public access to the buckets, which is necessary for hosting static websites.

 ---